 A few days before she’d hosted a book signing for a good friend.
 Friends flew in from out of town and she was surrounded by people who she loved.
 After our class, she drove a friend to the airport, and whatever was brewing inside of her got very real fast and she didn’t make it home.

-One friend said that she didn’t think it wasn’t premeditated, but was more of a sudden moment, not planned or built over time, but more like a weather system that moves in fast.
+One friend said that she didn’t think it was premeditated, but was more of a sudden moment, not planned or built over time, but more like a weather system that moves in fast.
 The pain feels absolute and her ability to see past the moment collapsed.

 I never saw a hint of that weather system.
 What I saw was the Bree who was a cheerleader for people’s work.
 The Bree who hosted writing classes and poetry salons, and who created spaces where people could show up and write true things.
 That’s what she loved, that’s how she lived, that’s why she was such a good fit for our Wild Writing community.